peace-adamu/LITA-Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ## Acknowledgments
 I would like to express my deepest gratitude to the following individuals and organizations for their support and guidance throughout this project:
 First and foremost, I acknowledge the Ladies in Tech Africa organization through the Incubator Hub for providing the platform and resources necessary to develop my skills in Excel and data analysis.
 Their commitment to empowering women in technology is truly inspiring.
-I would also like to extend my sincere appreciation to my tutors,Mr. Adamu Mu'azu, Mr. Femi Ayodele and Mr. Temidayo TeeDee their expertises, patiences, and dedications were instrumental in my success.
+I would also like to extend my sincere appreciation to my facilitators, Mr. Adamu Mu'azu, Mr. Femi Ayodele and Mr. Temidayo TeeDee their expertises, patiences, and dedications were instrumental in my success.
 Also their guidances were invaluable, and I am grateful for the opportunity to learn from them.

 ## Project Preview
 This project involves analyzing sales data for a retail store to identify top-selling products, regional sales trends, and monthly sales patterns.
 The analysis aims to understand sales performance, track product categories, and highlight key areas for improvement.